-Roles and responsibilities
+7. Roles and responsibilities

-Please refer to the section on policy implementation for the functions that have been delegated to different, named members of staff at St Nicholas Church of England (Controlled) Primary School
+Please refer to the section on policy implementation for the functions that have been delegated to different, named members of staff at St Nicholas CE Primary Academy

-In addition we can refer to the Community Nursing Team for support with drawing up Individual Healthcare Plans, provide or commission specialist medical training, liaison with lead clinicians and advice or support in relation to pupils with medical conditions.
+In addition, we can refer to the Community Nursing Team for support with drawing up Individual Healthcare Plans, provide or commission specialist medical training, liaison with lead clinicians and advice or support in relation to pupils with medical conditions.

 Other healthcare professionals, including GPs and paediatricians should notify the Community Nursing Team when a child has been identified as having a medical condition that will require support at school.
-Specialist local health teams may be able to provide support, and training to staff, for children with particular conditions (eg asthma, diabetes, epilepsy)
+Specialist local health teams may be able to provide support, and training to staff, for children with particular conditions (e.g. asthma, diabetes, epilepsy)